 Nurse coaches work with individuals, groups and corporations and in all areas of nursing practice including community and private practice.

-Nurse coaching is founded in professional nurse coaching standards of practice and nurse coaching core values.
+Taking the traditional nursing process to the next level, nurse coaching is a 6-step process founded in professional nurse coaching standards of practice, practice guidelines and nurse coaching core values.